samanasevana/samanasevanasite/src/content/support/03a-make-a-food-offering.md

+---
+title: "How can I make a formal meal offering?"
+---

 ## Making a Formal Meal Offering

+A formal meal offering can take place at either a monk's residence or your own home as long as its within walking distance.

-Once you've arranged a formal meal offering, here are the practical details:
+Once you've arranged a formal meal offering with the monk, here are the practical details:

 ### Timing

 The ideal window for meal offerings is 8:00 AM to 11:30 AM during daylight savings time (March-November), or 8:00 AM to 10:30 AM after daylight savings ends (November-March).
 This allows sufficient time to complete the meal before solar noon, when monks must finish eating.
-If you're traveling from a distance, the later end of this window can be especially helpful.

 ### The Offering Process